ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Before an Issuer is able to produce Signed Statements, it must first create its [decentralized identifier](#DID-CORE) (also known as a DID).
 A DID can be *resolved* into a *key manifest* (a list of public keys indexed by a *key identifier*) using many different DID methods.

-Issuers MAY choose the DID method they prefer, but with no guarantee that all Transparency Services will register their Signed Statements, as each Transparency Service may implement different registration Policies.
+Issuers MAY choose the DID method they prefer, but with no guarantee that all Transparency Services will register their Signed Statements, as each Transparency Service may implement different Registration Policies.
 To facilitate interoperability, all Transparency Service implementations MUST support the `did:web` method {{DID-WEB}}.
 For example, if the Issuer publishes its manifest at `https://sample.issuer/user/alice/did.json`, the DID of the Issuer is `did:web:sample.issuer:user:alice`.

 Issuers SHOULD use consistent decentralized identifiers for all their Statements about Artifacts, to simplify authorization by Verifiers and auditing.
-If an issuer uses multiple DIDs (for instance, their clients support different resolution methods), they MUST ensure that statements signed under each DID are consistent.
+If an Issuer uses multiple DIDs (for instance, their clients support different resolution methods), they MUST ensure that statements signed under each DID are consistent.

 Issuers MAY update their DID Document at any time, for instance to refresh their signing keys or algorithms.
 Issuers SHOULD NOT remove or change any of their previous keys unless they intend to revoke all Signed Statements that are registered as Transparent Statements issued with those keys.